-In addition, the Prep school ensembles concert, brought together music, art, dance and photography, some filmed by the pupils themselves at home and at school.
-It was an excellent piece of engaging work for parents and staff to enjoy seeing the youngsters perform together online.
+In addition, the Prep School ensembles brought together music, art, dance and photography; some were filmed by the pupils themselves at home and at school.
+It was an excellent piece of engaging work for parents and staff to enjoy, seeing the youngsters perform together online.

-Cabaret 2021 followed a slightly different format, in that the impact of this year’s lockdown restrictions has meant that pupils have been largely unable to practice together.
-Despite having just a few weeks back in school, and through hours of rehearsal in isolation, the Music Department was able to put together a full schedule of performances.
+Cabaret 2021 followed a slightly different format, in that the impact of this year’s lockdown restrictions meant that pupils have been largely unable to practice together.
+Despite having just a few weeks back in school, and through hours of rehearsal in isolation, the music department was able to put together a full schedule of performances.

 The theme of this year’s Cabaret was ‘The Beatles’ and all performances were Beatles songs, including the iconic ‘Come Together’, which was performed by staff members and pupils in collaboration.

 The end of term also gave our drama pupils across the school a chance to deliver their performances to an audience of teachers and pupils.
 Pupils were required to deliver monologues from a book or film.
-There were talks from Of Mice and Men and as well as other, more contemporary works and pupils will receive assessment on these works in the Summer Term.
+There were talks from Of Mice and Men as well as from other more contemporary works, and pupils will receive assessments on these works in the Summer Term.

 More From our Newsletter:

 Accepting others with different opinions is a culture embedded throughout College life… Full Story